i18next/react-i18next-gitbook/experimental/using-with-hooks.md

 }
 ```

-The withT hook function takes one options argument.
+The withTranslation hook function takes one options argument.
 You can either pass in a namespace or a array of namespaces to load.

 ```javascript
 withTranslation('common')(LegacyComponentClass);